OmniaEmam/Udacity-Storefront-Backend-Project/README.md

 # Udacity-Storefront-Backend-Project
 ## It is an Backend Store API
+- Typescript API based on udacitiy REQUIREMENTS.
+Should e ready for front-end developer to develop

+## Required Technologies
+the application use of the following libraries:
+- Postgres for the database
+- Node/Express for the application logic
+- dotenv from npm for managing environment variables
+- db-migrate from npm for migrations
+- jsonwebtoken from npm for working with JWTs
+- jasmine from npm for testing

+###Ports
+Server on port 2000 and database on port 5432

 ### TO Run The Project
 - Download it on your desktop and follow the instructions